AngeloOliveira2004/LDTS_Project/README.md

-## LDTS_<T><G> - <PROJECT NAME>
+## LDTS_<T><G> - <WORLD THRUSTER>
+//se é suposto por coisas planeadas mas ainda nao implementadas
 > Include here one or two paragraphs explaining the main idea of the project, followed by a sentence identifying who the authors are.

-**Example**:

-In this exciting platform game you can help KangarooBoy save the world, by collecting all the coins throughout ten different levels in which you will […].
+**Description**:

+In this exciting fixed shooter game that resembles the old "Space Invaders", your main objective is to survive the longest amount of time possible.
+You will control a spaceship and battle several enemies through your journey to the top of the leaderboard.
+Are you able to do it?

-This project was developed by *John Doe* (*john.doe*@fe.up.pt) and *Jane Doe* (*jane.doe*@fe.up.pt) for LPOO 2018⁄19.
+This project was developed by *José Costa* (up202207871@fe.up.pt) , *Ângelo Oliveira*(up202207798@fe.up.pt) and *Bernardo* (*email*)

 ### IMPLEMENTED FEATURES

-> This section should contain a list of implemented features and their descriptions.
-In the end of the section, include two or three screenshots that illustrate the most important features.
+> audaisbd

 **Examples**:

-- **Jumping** - The game character will jump when the space bar key is pressed.
+- **Movement** - The game character will be able to
-- **Getting hidden coins** - When the game character hits a platform from below (by jumping beneath it) it will smash that segment of the platform and will get any coins that may exist hidden there.
+- **Shot** - When the game character hits a platform from below (by jumping beneath it) it will smash that segment of the platform and will get any coins that may exist hidden there.

 ### PLANNED FEATURES

 > This section is similar to the previous one but should list the features that are not yet implemented.
 Instead of screenshots you should include GUI mock-ups for the planned features.

+- **Shrinking** - The main character will be able to shrink it's size in order to increase his velocity but reducing the damage.
+- **Super Shot** - The main character will be able to periodically use a super shot that will have particularities when compared with the normal shot.
+-
 ### DESIGN

 > This section should be organized in different subsections, each describing a different design problem that you had to solve during the project.
 Each subsection should be organized in four different parts: